ucsc-ospo/ucsc-ospo.github.io/content/post/osre/index.md

 Do the projects we want help with need to be open source?

 - Yes.
-All projects funded by CROSS or facilitated through this program must be open source projects.
+All projects facilitated through this program must be open source projects.

-- *Note: All software created as part of a CROSS project must be released as free and open source under a license that is both approved by the Open Source Initiative (OSI) and recognized as free by the Free Software Foundation (FSF).*
+- *Note: All software created as part of a OSRE project must be released as free and open source under a license that is both approved by the Open Source Initiative (OSI) and recognized as free by the Free Software Foundation (FSF).*

 What kind of projects are you accepting?
 Are their specific technologies or topics that you prefer?

-- CROSS is interested in supporting a wide range of open source communities within the UC system.
+- The OSPO is interested in supporting a wide range of open source communities within the UC system.
 We have no requirement for the type of technology being worked on so long as it is or ultimately will be part of an open source project or community.